fcastro93/python_challenge/README.md

 - Make threads for store information, should be more quick to store information if we manage multiple threads for this one
 - Better exception managing
 - Include pytest (Super important!)
+- Add customize output, like a filter for only IP and countries for example

 Any question don't hesitate in ask